Application accessibility statement in line with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

 - 4.1.2 - Name, Role, Value

-are not announced, and do not appear close to the upload button - In the
+- The page changes from a file upload are not announced, and do not appear close to the upload button

-tab, the elements that provide links the Noteable Documents / Feedback documents, the different assignments cannot be programatically identified
+- In the Assignments tab, the elements that provide links the Noteable Documents / Feedback documents, the different assignments cannot be programatically identified

 Jupyterlab Notebook